arialhamed/arialhamed.github.io/_posts/apk/2021-04-04-agatha-knife.md

 paid: true
 ---

 > _"Embark on this twisted adventure with Agatha, a child torn between her love for eating meat and her friendships with animals.
-Join her as she discovers religion and creates her own, Carnivorism, to convince the animals that the sacrifice of their flesh is the secret to their eternal happiness." - <a href="https://play.google.com/store/apps/details?id=com.mangoprotocol.psychotic.agatha" target="_blank">Play Store</a>_
+Join her as she discovers religion and creates her own, Carnivorism, to convince the animals that the sacrifice of their flesh is the secret to their eternal happiness." - <a href="https://play.google.com/store/apps/details?id=com.mangoprotocol.psychotic.agatha">Play Store</a>_

 Create your own religion piece by piece in this uniquely colorful and hand-crafted world.